8ta4/pun/DONTREADME.md

 Yeah, on top of the benchmark word, there's one extra phrase in the phrase list that's deliberately locked in: the dummy word.

-when messing around with the Claude 3.7 Sonnet model, I noticed that if the phrase list kicks off with a bunch of high-recognizability phrases in a row, that streak can artificially bump up the recognizability score for the first phrase that breaks the pattern.
+When messing around with the Claude 3.7 Sonnet model, I noticed that if the phrase list kicks off with a bunch of high-recognizability phrases in a row, that streak can artificially bump up the recognizability score for the first phrase that breaks the pattern.

 > What's the dummy word?